Minimal asymptotic translation lengths on curve complexes and homology of mapping tori: Introduction

 \subsection{Acknowledgements}

 The authors greatly appreciate Changsub Kim and Yair N. Minsky for helpful discussions.
+We also thank the anonymous referee for helpful comments.
 The first author was partially supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2020R1C1C1A01006912).
-The second author was partially supported by Korea Foundation for Advanced Studies.